Immigration

 SHARE THIS

-Our current immigration rate, however, is unsustainable as it is having an adverse impact on the cost of living and housing affordability.
+Our current immigration rate however is unsustainable, as it is having an adverse impact on the cost of living, service delivery and housing affordability.

-Australia’s immigration policy needs to address the current challenges of housing, cost of living, and employment.
+The major parties do not have a coherent immigration plan that will address the current challenges of housing, cost of living, and employment.

 Cut & Cap Immigration

-Limit immigration to under 100,000 work visas to reduce pressure on housing, services, and infrastructure.
-Incentivise settlement in regional areas.
+Limit immigration to 100,000 permanent visas to reduce pressure on housing, services, and infrastructure.

-Prevent entry from countries known for radical views or extremism incompatible with Australian values.
+Prevent entry to migrants with known radical views incompatible with Australian values.

 Deport Illegal Immigrants